wehlutyk/thesis/content/3-gistr-4-results.md

 the middle line is the median, and above and below it the biggest box stops at the first and third quartiles, the second biggest stops at the first and seventh 8-quantiles (octiles), and so on and so forth.
 Diamonds are outliers that do not fit into the smallest box.
 </div>

+The process is joint of course, and separating it into different stages would require more knowledge of the cognitive mechanisms that underlie these transformations.
+In spite of this, the relationship between insertions and deletions seems to be well constrained, a fact we see not only in the probability of presence or absence, but also in the number of operations inside a given transformation.
+The link between insertions and deletions can be seen by plotting the distribution of the number of insertions conditioned on the presence of deletions, and vice-versa.
+Both plots are shown on @fig:gistr-insdel-lv: aside from being less probable, insertions without deletions are also much smaller in number compared to with deletions.
+A similar behaviour is observed in the opposite case: deletions that happen in the presence of an insertion are much greater in number than without insertions.

 Deletions and insertions thus seem closely linked, as our intuition of the process suggests: deletions could be the first manifestation of the subject having forgotten something in the parent utterance, and their presence then opens the door to further reformulations, possibly to make up for the forgotten content.